-We will create a Trust which is child-centred, giving children and young people, families and carers a voice.
+The Trust is child-centred, giving children and young people, families and carers a voice.

-Through collaboration we will challenge and maximise potential for our schools and individuals.
+Through collaboration we challenge and maximise potential for our schools and individuals.

-We will ensure the autonomous identity of each school.
+We ensure the individual identity of each school.

 We develop a climate which is open to change and development.

-We will shape the future by influencing services and provisions.
+We shape the future by influencing services and provisions.

-Individuals will be empowered to make decisions using research-based evidence to ensure the quality of education has sound intent, clear implementation and accountable impact.
+Individuals are empowered to make decisions using research-based evidence to ensure the quality of education has sound intent, clear implementation and accountable impact.

-Community engagement will be embedded in learning experiences, both the local community of the provision and the children and young people.
+Community engagement is embedded in learning experiences, both the local community of the provision and the children and young people.

-Opportunities and activities will be guided to support transitions for future learning and employment.
+Opportunities and activities are provided to support transitions for future learning and employment.

-Skills and knowledge of all employees will be utilised to improve educational outcomes for children and young people regardless of the accommodation where they are placed.
+Skills and knowledge of all employees are utilised to improve educational outcomes for children and young people regardless of the accommodation where they are placed.

 - To provide the best possible education for children and young people, including those with additional and complex needs, in both mainstream and special schools.